 Popular Skills for Executive Vice President (EVP), Marketing

-Survey results imply that Executive VPs of Marketing put a diverse skill set to use.
+Survey results suggest that Executive VPs of Marketing put a wide range of professional skills to use.
 Most notably, skills in Strategic Marketing, Sales Management, Marketing Management, and Marketing Communications are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
 Those listing Operations Management as a skill should be prepared for drastically lower pay.
 Business Development and Market Research also typically command lower compensation.
-Those proficient in Marketing Management are, more often than not, also skilled in Marketing Communications.
+Most people who know Marketing Management also know Marketing Communications.

 Pay by Experience Level for Executive Vice President (EVP), Marketing